julianthome/joanaudit/README.md

 The structure of this repository is explained in the following:

 * cfg/: A sample configuration file.
-If you want to adjust JoanAudit to your needs, please add your own signatures.
+If you want to adapt JoanAudit to your needs, please add your own signatures.
 You can follow the examples present in the configuration files (*config.xml* is the main configuration file).
 * modules/ : The Joana submodule